croedel/PiInfotainment/README.md

 cd /home/pi/infotainment && wget https://github.com/croedel/PiInfotainment/archive/main.zip && unzip main.zip && rm main.zip
 ```

-In a next step, you need to copy the config-template.py to config.py.
+In a next step, you need to copy the `config-template.py` to `config.py`.
 Within this, you need to config e.g. your picture directory, your geo-location, API key etc. (See below for more details on configuration)

 ```
 cd /home/pi/infotainment && cp config-template.py config.py
 ```

 ### Auto start using systemd
-In order to start the PiInfotainment system automatically, you can use the systemd script templates within systemd directory:
+In order to start the PiInfotainment system automatically, you can use the systemd script templates within `systemd` directory:

 | Script                | Description
 |-----------------------|----------------------------------------------